pedromn0/cardmon-milestone-2/README.md

 All the images of pokemon and information utilised for this project were from [PokeAPI](https://pokeapi.co/).

-The Pokeball image utilised called [pokeLogo](https://www.pikpng.com/pngvi/xxRxTm_brik-pixel-art-pokemon-pokeball-clipart/) in the project came from this website https://www.pikpng.com/

 A significant part of the logical and attempt to block the board of the game came from this project from **Marina Ferreira** and can be accessed from [here](https://marina-ferreira.github.io/tutorials/js/memory-game/).
 This code was edited and adapted to meet my project criteria.

 The function responsible to fetch information from API, organize in objects then insert those objects in arrays had inspiration from [this video](https://www.youtube.com/watch?v=T-VQUKeSU1w) but the code had to be edited to works in accordance with my project criteria.
 The author of the original code is **James Q Quick**.